10 Simple Ways to Improve Your Memory

 10. Fifteen-second rule

-Your short-term memory remembers this grab-em-bite for 18 seconds and if it has not yet been moved to your long-term memory (and this is not that easy to do), then the number is lost.
+Your short-term memory remembers this grab-em-bite for 18 seconds, and if it has not yet been moved to your long-term memory (and this is not that easy to do), then the number is lost.

-It is therefore important to write it down within those 18 seconds.
+It is, therefore, important to write it down within those 18 seconds.
 But yes, who always has a pen and paper within reach?
 The fifteen-second rule helps here, and is very simple.

 9. Pin systems

 As a peggist, you learn a standard list by heart.
-It can be a totally random list, as long as you remember it (so you need a little bit of memory to use this system!).
+It can be a random list, as long as you remember it (so you need a little bit of memory to use this system!).
 Suppose you take 1 = gun, 2 = zoo, 3 = a hive.

-We'll stick to three, but of course you can make a much longer list.
-As long as you remember the list!
-Well done, now comes the memory task.
-You have to remember three things, say “messages.”
+We'll stick to three, but of course, you can make a much longer list—as long as you remember the list!
+Well done.
+Now comes the memory task.
+You have to remember three things: say “messages.”

 1. Gun and eggs.
 Simple, you imagine what it would look like if you loaded a gun with eggs.
 A funny image, and the stranger, the better it is to remember!